SolidDeath/Programming-basics/JavaScript/Functions/Advanced functions/functions_adv.md

 ### Hard Level:

-Write a function that takes a string as an argument and returns a function.
-The returned function should take a number as an argument and repeat the string that number of times.
+Write a recursive function that calculates the factorial of a number.
+The factorial of a number is the product of all positive integers less than or equal to that number.

 ### Very Hard Level:

 Write an arrow function that takes two parameters: an array of numbers and a number.
 The arrow function should return a new array that includes only numbers from the original array that are greater than the second parameter.

-Please let me know the next topic you would like to cover.